-Between March to May 2015, sediment samples were collected from the Gesashi mangrove (n=5), Ohura mangrove (n=7), and the foreshore (n=32) (Figure 1).
-In this same period, water samples were also collected at three sampling sites (five liters at each site) for determining the suspended solids.
+In the North of Okinawa, between March and May 2015, sediment samples were collected from the Gesashi mangrove (n=5), Ohura mangrove (n=7), and the foreshore (n=32) (Figure 1).
+During the same period, water samples were also collected at three sampling sites (five liters at each site) for determining the suspended solids.
+In the South of Okinawa, in February 2016, surface sediment samples were collected from the Awase tidal flat (n=17), Minamigusuku (n=10), and Nakagusuku (n=6) areas.
 The sediment samples were collected at low tide.
-At each sampling site, about 200 g of the uppermost two cm of the surface sediment was collected with a plastic spatula.
+At each sampling site, about 200 g of the uppermost 2 cm of the surface sediment was collected with a plastic spatula.